AllenInstitute/MIES/Packages/doc/labnotebook-docs.rst

 When writing a new value into the labnotebook a new row is appended/filled in the `value` array.
 This means we never overwrite old entries.
-Due to sweep rollback (aka deleting exsting sweeps and acquiring new sweeps) it can happen that duplicated sweep numbers are present in the labnotebook.
+Due to sweep rollback (aka deleting existing sweeps and acquiring new sweeps) it can happen that duplicated sweep numbers are present in the labnotebook.
 Each row holds the entry source type, which tells you about the subsystem the entry originated from, the possible values are